-- You must have completed COSC 4353 or equivalent - You must have completed COSC 1320 or equivalent - You must have completed COSC 2320 or equivalent

-Pre-requisites will be enforced (expected to have knowledge of OO, Data Structures, software development life cycle, with a strong emphasis on test driven development).
+- You must have completed COSC 4353 or equivalent - You must have completed COSC 1320 or equivalent - You must have completed COSC 2320 or equivalent - Pre-requisites will be enforced (expected to have knowledge of OO, Data Structures, software development life cycle, with a strong emphasis on test driven development).
 If you have any questions, please contact the instructors.
 Please fill the pre-requisite certification form at http://bit.ly/2hsX77C well before the first day of the class.

-Course organization: There will be lectures/presentations for the first three weeks.
+Course organization: There will be lectures/presentations on the first day of the class and project sponsors' presentations in the second week.
 For the rest of the semester, the course will be primarily driven by student project iterations.
 There will be a project progress review every two weeks with deliverables at the middle and end of the semester.